codeGROOVE-dev/prcost/README.md

 ```

+## Web Interface

+Try https://cost.github.codegroove.app/ - it only has access to public repositories, so if you need to take that account for accuracy, run prcost locally.

 ## Caveats

 * Due to limited input, results may not be accurate for single PRs, but should be accurate on average across a larger sample size of PRs